 If you don’t know where to start, get some local advice.
 Are you into history?
 Art?
 Are you looking to save money or are you willing to splurge?
 Find a like-minded local who can point you in the right direction.
 There are also many great art galleries to peruse while you’re here– locals can direct you accordingly and you may even make a friend in the process.

 The New York Public Library is another Hogwartsian treasure in the middle of Manhattan.
 Scale the grand steps in front of the library and meet the two stone lions guarding the place—their names are Patience and Fortitude.

 If you’re traveling to NYC on a budget, locals tell us that NYPL is a great place to visit in Manhattan.
+Fun fact: there are 92 NYPL locations across the Bronx, Manhattan, and Staten Island.
 Our trip planners recommend checking the library’s calendar.
 They offer fantastic events and temporary exhibits.

 Although you'll find plenty of attractions to enjoy in the city, locals tell us there's more to explore upstate.

 It's easy!
 Hop on a Metro-North train from Grand Central and soon you'll be in an entirely different universe.
 We have locals in the Hudson Valley and the Catskills who can help you prepare for your upstate adventure.
 Learn more.